+Richard Reibstein's practice covers five areas:

   Independent Contractor and Wage/Hour Compliance

   In the area of independent contractor and wage/hour compliance, Richard has designed programs for more than 60 companies across the country to enhance compliance with independent contractor laws at the federal and state levels, using IC Diagnostics(TM), a proprietary process developed and refined over the past 10 years.
 He also defends businesses across the country before administrative agencies in unemployment and other regulatory proceedings and before the courts in single plaintiff and class action employee misclassification lawsuits and claims seeking overtime, unpaid benefits, unpaid expenses and other types of misclassification claims.
 Richard has represented over 100 clients in an array of diverse industries using various business models including the gig economy.

-His most recent class action cases have involved an independent contractor misclassification claim by 1,500 on-demand couriers under California law, a claim for unpaid hours by over 4,000 New York live-in home health aides, an overtime claim in a Florida federal court seeking collective certification of 800 route sales persons located in the Southeast and Gulf Coast, a class action and PAGA misclassification claim brought on behalf of insurance adjusters in California, and a nationwide collective and class action claim brought in Massachusetts involving over 1,800 local childcare consultants for an au pair agency.
+  His most recent class action cases have involved an independent contractor misclassification claim by 1,500 on-demand couriers under California law, a claim for unpaid hours by over 4,000 New York live-in home health aides, an overtime claim in a Florida federal court seeking collective certification of 800 route sales persons located in the Southeast and Gulf Coast, a class action and PAGA misclassification claim brought on behalf of insurance adjusters in California, and a nationwide collective and class action misclassification claim brought in Massachusetts involving over 1,800 local childcare consultants for an au pair agency.

   Beginning in 2010, Richard has published the only legal blog with original content dedicated to independent contractor compliance and misclassification, having written more than 250 comprehensive posts, including a monthly update of judicial, administrative and legislative developments in the area.
 He wrote the seminal “White Paper” on how companies can minimize the risk of independent contractor misclassification, one of the most viewed legal resources for companies and lawyers seeking information about independent contractor misclassification and compliance.
 Since 2008, he has written over four dozen articles and has made over two dozen presentations to businesses and industry associations on the subject.